 Those seeking to get more intimate or interactive with their families will find the small spaces worth it.
 People will spend more times together as opposed to the big houses where family members spend a lot of times away from each other in their separate rooms.

 Nonetheless, the biggest factor to consider is the fact that the owner will be living in a house the size of a studio apartment.
+The space will feel smaller if the owner has a partner, children, and pets.
+If one is the type of person who thrives while living in close quarters, then they will probably enjoy living in the tiny houses.

 Here is the owner of the tiny house sharing her pros and cons about living in a tiny house.
-We recommend
+We recommend to hear what she have to say.

 How Much Do Tiny Homes Cost?